microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/README.md

 This will launch both the Weaviate and Contextionary instances.

-> To stop the container, open Docker Dekstop and stop the containers.
+> To stop the container, open Docker Desktop and stop the containers.